canonical/charm-storage-connector/README.md

 To deploy this subordinate charm with iSCSI on an ubuntu unit, deploy `cs:ubuntu` first.
 ```
 juju add-model my-test-model
-juju deploy cs:ubuntu --series bionic
+juju deploy cs:ubuntu --series focal
 juju deploy cs:storage-connector
-juju relate ubuntu storage-connector
 ```

+### To configure this charm for iSCSI, do the following.

-To edit the config of the target or the port:
+Edit the config of the target or the port:
 ```
+juju config storage-connector storage-type='iscsi'
 juju config storage-connector iscsi-target=<TARGET_IP>
 juju config storage-connector iscsi-port=<PORT>
 ```